What you need to know

 In general, this data reflects that abortions have become less common over time.
 During this same time, the birth rate has remained relatively stable.

-At what point in pregnancies are abortions occurring?
+At what point of pregnancy are these abortions occurring?

 The chart shows that the vast majority of abortions are performed early in pregnancy—over 40 percent before six weeks and 80 percent before nine weeks.
-Very few - less than a percent – occur after 20 weeks of gestation.
-While there is no systematic data available, anecdotal evidence indicates that most abortions performed beyond 20 weeks are because of fetal abnormalities or maternal health issues, although some cases are due to difficulty deciding whether to have an abortion, costs, or clinic access.
+Very few—less than a percent—occur after 20 weeks of gestation.
+While there is no systematic data available, anecdotal evidence indicates that most abortions performed beyond 20 weeks are because of fetal abnormalities or maternal health issues, although some cases are due to individuals facing difficulties like personal decisions, costs of procedures, or clinic access.

 How are available methods changing the way abortions are performed?

-The Guttmacher Institute estimates that almost 60 percent of abortions in 2023 were medication abortions.
+The Guttmacher Institute estimates that approximately 63% of abortions tracked through the U.S. healthcare system in 2023 were medication abortions.
 Some states require that one or both pills be taken in a medical facility, but many states allow the pills to be dispensed by mail after a telemedicine appointment.
-Guttmacher data shows that about 8 percent of abortions in 2023 utilized telemedicine.
-A more recent study by the Society of Family Planning found that as of mid-2024, the rate of telemedicine abortions has increased to nearly 20 percent.
+A recent study by the Society of Family Planning found that as of mid-2024, the rate of telemedicine abortions has increased to nearly 20 percent of all abortions.

-Although the data does not address the moral/ethical aspects of legalized abortion, it does show that overall abortion rates have been declining for the past generation, with a slight increase in recent years.
+Although the data does not address the moral and ethical aspects of legalized abortion, it does show that overall abortion rates have been declining for the past generation, with a small increase in the early 2020s, but an apparent leveling-off from 2023 to 2024.

 The fact that women can obtain Plan C medication by mail without medical supervision has the potential to sidestep state-level limits on access to abortion.
-Many providers of these medications are outside the U.S., so they are not subject to U.S. regulation or prosecution.
-At present, only a small fraction of abortions are self-managed, but this percentage will likely increase due to greater access to medications by mail.
+Many providers of these medications are outside the U.S., so they are not subject to federal or state regulation or prosecution.
+At present, only some abortions are self-managed, but this percentage will likely increase due to greater access to medications by mail.
 The data also suggests that domestic telemedicine abortion providers are sending Plan C medication to residents of states with limited abortion access.

 Further reading